chiefpansancolt/stimulus-tailwind-components/.github/DEVELOPMENT.md

 ## Prerequisites

-You will need to have ruby v3.1.2, node v18+ and yarn 1.22 installed.
+You will need to have ruby v3.1.2, node v22+ and pnpm 10 installed.

 Once you download the repo and get into the base of the folder you will need to run the below command to setup your local environment.